-- A review of tenant certifications including the tenant applications, third party verifications and supporting documentation of income, as well as general project appearance will be conducted in accordance with the CDA's Compliance Manual.
+- 2. A review of tenant certifications including the tenant applications, third party verifications and supporting documentation of income, as well as general project appearance will be conducted in accordance with the CDA's Compliance Manual.
 The compliance report including tenant names(s), household information, amount and sources of income, rents, utility allowance or cost, and other unit information is required to be maintained at all times and will be submitted annually.
 All Tax Credit recipients will also maintain, as part of the official project records, the tenant applications, income certifications and verification of tenants' income.
 If a property received its Tax Credit allocation based on serving specific targeted population(s), the tenant files must also contain supporting documentation showing that the unit is serving such population(s). - 3.
 The CDA will conduct its first on-site monitoring inspection no later than the end of the second year of the credit period.
-Such inspection will include, but is not limited to, a review of tenant files and physical inspection, of not fewer than the minimum number of tenant files and units as required pursuant to Treasury Regulation §1.42-5. - 4.
-The CDA will conduct a compliance inspection of each project at least once every three years.
+Such inspection will include, but is not limited to, a review of tenant files and physical inspection, of not fewer than the minimum number of tenant files and units as required pursuant to Treasury Regulation §1.42-5.

+- 4. The CDA will conduct a compliance inspection of each project at least once every three years during the 15-year compliance period.
+Less frequent inspections may be conducted after the 15-year compliance period has expired.
+The CDA reserves the right to conduct more frequent inspection at its sole discretion.
 Such inspection will include, but is not limited to, a review of tenant files and physical inspection of not fewer than the minimum number of the required low-income units. - 5.
 The CDA shall have access to all official project records, including IRS reporting forms, upon reasonable notification.
-All official project records or complete copies of such records must be made available to the CDA upon request.

-- 6. To accomplish its compliance monitoring responsibilities, the CDA will charge fees on all units within each property.
+All official project records or complete copies of such records must be made available to the CDA upon request. - 6.
+To accomplish its compliance monitoring responsibilities, the CDA will charge fees on all units within each property.
 An annual monitoring fee of \$45 per HTC Unit, plus \$15 per Market Rate Unit (minimum fee of \$500).
 This fee is reduced for properties "in their Extended Use Periods."
 Additional fees are charged for physical inspections.
 The CDA reserves the right to adjust the annual fee to offset administrative costs. - 7.
 The CDA will promptly notify the IRS of any project noncompliance within its responsibility as set forth in Section 42 of the Code.
 The CDA has no jurisdiction to interpret or administer Section 42, except in those instances where specific delegation has been authorized. - 8.
 Properties that received a Tax Credit allocation in 1990 and later are subject to a minimum 15-year Extended Use Period (the "Extended Use Period").
 The CDA has defined compliance requirements and monitoring procedures during the Extended Use Period in the CDA HTC Compliance Manual.